* For the text to voice option, on any page of the BCANDS website, simply highlight the text you wish to hear and click on the speaker icon!

 • Applicant requires help with Daily Living Activities.
 The prescribed professional must indicate that as a result of those restrictions, the person requires an assistive device; the significant help or supervision of another person; or, the services of an assistance animal to perform daily living activities (again application collects information and the adjudicator makes the determination of whether the help required meets the requirement in the INAC Social Development Program Policy and Procedures Manual – BC Region).

-The BCANDS Person’s with Disabilities (PWD) and Monthly Nutritional Supplement (MNS) Program office is open Tuesdays, Wednesdays and Thursday’s from 8:30 AM to noon and 1 PM to 4:30 PM.
+The BCANDS Person’s with Disabilities (PWD) and Monthly Nutritional Supplement (MNS) Program office is open Tuesdays, Wednesdays, Thursdays and Fridays from 8:30 AM to noon and 1 PM to 4:30 PM.

-The BCANDS PWD / MNS office is closed on Monday’s, Friday’s and statutory holidays.
+The BCANDS PWD / MNS office is closed on Monday’s and statutory holidays.